Sam192/Android-Interview-Prep/README.md

 * **What is an Explicit `Intent`?** - [Learn from here](https://blog.mindorks.com/what-are-intents-in-android)
    - Explicit Intents are used to communicate with a particular component of the same application.
    - For example, if you want to launch an Activity by clicking some button on the present Activity then you can specify the fully-qualified address of the desired Activity to launch that Activity

-* **What is a `BroadcastReceiver`?** - [Learn from here](https://www.tutorialspoint.com/android/android_broadcast_receivers.htm#:~:text=Broadcast%20Receivers%20simply%20respond%20to%20broadcast%20messages%20from%20other%20applications%20or%20from%20the%20system%20itself.%20These%20messages%20are%20sometime%20called%20events%20or%20intents)
-  - Broadcast Receivers simply respond to broadcast messages from other applications or from the system itself.
-These messages are sometime called events or intents

-* **What is a `LocalBroadcastManager`?** - [Learn from here](https://blog.mindorks.com/using-localbroadcastmanager-in-android#:~:text=broadcast%20is%20received.-,LocalBroadcastManager,-If%20the%20communication)

 * **What is the function of an `IntentFilter`?** - [Learn from here](https://stackoverflow.com/questions/3321514/what-are-intent-filters-in-android#:~:text=100-,An%20intent%20filter%20is%20an%20expression%20in%20an%20app%27s%20manifest%20file%20that%20specifies%20the%20type%20of%20intents%20that%20the%20component%20would%20like%20to%20receive.,-When%20you%20create)
   - Implicit intent uses the intent filter to serve the user request.